lst68868/ecommerce_react_API/PROPOSAL.md

 # Project Proposal

-My project makes use of a Fake Store API in order to build a basic online store with CRUD functionality.
+My project makes use of https://fakestoreapi.com/ in order to build a basic online store with CRUD functionality.

 ## Project name and description